 There is a need for a new story in South Africa around how we grow, distribute and consume food.
 About a quarter of households across the country run out of money to buy food every month.
 As a result, many of the country’s children do not eat enough nutritious food to develop their bodies and minds to full potential.
 Spier, the Sustainability Institute and Woolworths are determined to shift this dynamic in the Lynedoch community.
 They are collaborating on an innovative, experimental three-year pilot project at the Living Soils Community Learning Farm at Spier, just outside of Stellenbosch.

 “We want to showcase the value of ecologically regenerative food production to a broad audience,” notes the Project Manager Rirhandzu Marivate, “while ensuring food and nutritional security for those children who attend our schools.”
 The three interns who work on the farm were drawn from the Institute’s Academy, and work under the direction and supervision of the Living Soils Farm Manager, Eric Swarts, who has a wealth of knowledge and nearly two decades of experience in sustainable farming.
-Vuyolwethu Zicini, Phuthuma Mgu and Thandiwe Precious Mtyingizani were accepted from more than 300 applicants for the rigorous four-year agroecology training course in 2017.
+Vuyolwethu Zicini, Phuthuma Mgu, and Thandiwe Precious Mtyingizani were accepted from more than 300 applicants for the rigorous four-year agroecology training course in 2017.
 All three women originally hail from the Eastern Cape and moved to Cape Town in their late teens and early twenties.
 They applied to the Academy to gain the skills that would enable them to create stable and rewarding livelihoods.
 The women completed the two-year theoretical training end-2018 and started their practical training on the farm this year.
 They will remain a part of the three-year pilot project.

-The project aims to produce nutrient-dense food for local consumption and the first harvest in November will be channelled into the Institute’s school feeding scheme.
+The project aims to produce nutrient-dense food for local consumption and the first harvest in November will be channeled into the Institute’s school feeding scheme.
 This scheme provides daily meals to about 200 impoverished and at-risk children from the Lynedoch Valley community that attend one of the schools at the Institute.
 It also aims to provide practical training and learning opportunities for young and emerging farmers.
 The Agroecology Academy provides both theoretical and hands-on learning and students exit with NQF4 accreditation.
 Thandi, who plans to return home and boost food production in her community, says that “I am proud to be learning how to be a farmer and to produce food for people.”

 The Living Soils Community Learning Farm will also attempt to address challenges around access to land for agriculture in the region and high levels of youth unemployment.
 Spier is both a funder for the Agroecology Academy and a home to the Living Soils Community Learning Farm.
 Heidi Newton-King, Human Resources and Sustainability Director at Spier, says, “through our Growing for Good initiatives, Spier supports communities through learning.
 By contributing land and resources, we look forward to exploring the development of a long-term impact model.”